pptestpptest/Nodes/README.md

 $ mint run genesis generate <nodesPath>/genesis.yml --options "author:$(git config user.name), date:$(date +"%-m/%-d/%y")"
 ```

-When prompted, enter a name for the new iOS Xcode project and an organization identifier (bundle ID prefix).
+When prompted, enter the latest Nodes version, a name for the new iOS Xcode project and an organization identifier (bundle ID prefix).

 **OPTIONAL:** The cloned Nodes repository is no longer needed at this point and may be removed if there is no plan to create additional projects.